 In order for the dis/continuity to become apparent, the creation of time to human design, its commodification and compression and its (re)formulation in Newtonian science have to be seen together as mutually supporting and implicating features that construct time as an externalized object, abstracted from the change processes and the phenomena that constitute it.
-38 The arrangement in the box offers another way of representing its clustered uniqueness and discontinuity with earlier time-transcending practices.
-It demonstrates political time use scientific time use economic time regulate time define time values measure time create clock time use as resource commodify time impose time values impose clock time on nature impose economic time norm control (and discount) future control (and discount) future control and discount future globalize clock time colonize all time globalize time economy time is: time is: time is: clock time clock time clock time decontextualized quantified decontextualized quantified decontextualized quantified linear linear linear invariant invariant invariant external external external very clearly that clock time permeates the key institutions of industrial society.
+38 The arrangement in the box offers another way of representing its clustered uniqueness and discontinuity with earlier time-transcending practices.39 It demonstrates political time use scientific time economic time use regulate time measure time use as resource define time values create clock time commodify time impose time values impose clock time on nature impose economic time norm control (and discount) future control (and discount) future control and discount future globalize clock time colonize all time globalize time economy time is: time is: time is: clock time clock time clock time decontextualized quantified decontextualized quantified decontextualized quantified linear linear linear invariant invariant invariant external external external very clearly that clock time permeates the key institutions of industrial society.
 It shows that irrespective of the diverse temporal uses of time in the political, scientific and economic spheres, a unified clock time underpins the differences in expressions.
 All other forms of temporal relations are refracted through this created temporal form, or at least touched by its pervasive dominance.

 Once time is disembedded, that is, extracted from process and product, it becomes an object and as such subject to bounding, exchange and transformation.
-It is in this form that time is colonized, as distinct from the time embedded in events and processes, which has been subject to cultural efforts of transcendence.
+40 It is in this form that time is colonized, as distinct from the time embedded in events and processes, which has been subject to cultural efforts of transcendence.
 It is in the objectified form that the future features in economic activity and becomes the object of colonization for science.
-The effects of the economic and scientific colonizing practices, in contrast, are felt at the lived level of embedded time as intergenerational inequity, environmental disasters and cultural destruction.
-41 time derives from our finite existence, that it is the limited amount of time we have allotted to us during our lifetime, which makes time the principal resource in all economic activity.
+The effects of the economic and scientific colonizing practices, in contrast, are felt at the lived level of embedded time as intergenerational inequity, environmental disasters and cultural destruction.41

+In economic theory time is a scarce resource.
+To augment the scarcity, economists seek to expand the resource through incursions into past and future.
+Economic theorists such as Gary Becker and Clifford Sharp argue that the scarcity of time derives from our finite existence, that it is the limited amount of time we have allotted to us during our lifetime, which makes time the principal resource in all economic activity.
 The problem with this premise is that in order for us to think and talk about time in terms of a quantitative resource that can be used and allocated, it first had to be disembedded into a distinct entity.
 Thus we find no such talk or conception in cultures where time is embedded in events, phenomena and processes.
 Such cultures seek to transcend the temporality of earthly existence rather than colonize time per se.
 The difference may become clearer when we put side by side industrial societies' colonization of the past and the gathering up of the past of ritual practice.
 Both 'transport' the past into the present but they do it on the basis of fundamentally different principles and assumptions.
-The difference of the principles and assumptions.
+Such colonization of the past of fundamentally different principles and assumptions.